patriciogonzalezvivo/thebookofshaders/05/README.md

 This code is your fence; it's important to observe and understand it.
 You will come back over and over to this space between *0.0* and *1.0*.
 You will master the art of blending and shaping this line.

-This one-to-one relationship between  *x* and *y* (or the brightness) is know as *linear interpolation*.
+This one-to-one relationship between  *x* and *y* (or the brightness) is known as *linear interpolation*.
 From here we can use some mathematical functions to *shape* the line.
 For example we can raise *x* to the power of 5 to make a *curved* line.

 <div class="codeAndCanvas" data="expo.frag"></div>